osakechan/notoriousPID/README.md

 - plug refrigerator into *cooling* outlet (duh)
 - plug heat element into *heating* outlet (duh)
 - plug arduino (and optional fans, etc.) into *mains* outlet

-###Additonal Features

-  **EEPROM storage** -- notorious PID stores vital program states and settings in non-volatile EEPROM memory space.
-If power is lost or the arduino reboots via the reset button, previous settings can be recalled from EEPROM at startup.

-  **Data Logging** -- Logging functionality is provided by the Adafruit data logging shield.
-The shield includes an SD card slot and a real time clock for accurate timestamping of data and files.
-Logfiles are formatted as simple CSV with headers.
-Logging operations may be enabled/disabled by the end user at any time via the menu.

-  **Temperature Profiles** -- The program includes support for end-user created temperature profiles.
-Profiles in CSV format may be placed in the /PROFILES/ directory of the SD card used for data logging.
-Files use the 8.3 filename format with .PGM file extension and consist of comma separated pairs of setpoint temperature (deg C) and duration (hours).
-During profile operation, main PID setpoint is varied according to the pairs included in the .PGM file.
-Profiles may be enabled/disabled via the menu.

-  **Watchdog Failsafe** -- An infinite loop or other AVR lock-up could lead to a loss of control of the final control elements.
-To prevent an AVR failure from leading to unsafe operation, notorious PID makes use of the Watchdog timer feature of arduino (and similar) boards.
-The Watchdog is an onboard countdown timer that will reboot the arduino if it has not recieved a reset pulse from the AVR within a set time.

-###Future Features

-  **WiFi Connectivity** -- Connectivity to be acomplished via the Adafruit wifi breakout with external antenna.
-Data will be viewable online via the Xively service.

 -----------------------